preciofishbone/OmniaDocsG2/working-with-processes-v7/authoring-processes-v7/working-with-drafts-processes/create-new-process-from-process-step/index.rst

 You can create a new process by copying a process step.
 If you do, all sub process steps for that process step is also copied.
 Note that you can not create a new process from a linked process step.

-**Important Note!** Also note that if the process step uses the parent's drawing, this drawing is NOT copied.
+**Important Note!** If the process step uses the parent's drawing, this drawing is NOT copied.

 Do the following: